-Upon receiving a Transmission Media Request message the transmission control arbitration logic in the transmission control server:
+Upon receiving a Transmission Media Request message, the transmission control arbitration logic in the transmission control server:

 1. shall reject the request if one of the following conditions is fulfilled:

 a. if the counter Cx (Simultaneous transmission video) has reached its upper limit and did not negotiate queueing; and